uport-project/specs/messages/verificationreq.md

 Name | Description | Required
 ---- | ----------- | --------
-`type` | MUST have the value `verReq` | yes `unsignedClaim` | An unsigned claim that the user is requested to sign, this should exactly match the `claim` of the finished signed [Verified Claim](./verification.md). | yes
+`type` | MUST have the value `verReq` | yes
+`sub` | The DID of the identity you want the user to sign the claims ABOUT | yes `unsignedClaim` | An unsigned claim that the user is requested to sign, this should exactly match the `claim` of the finished signed [Verified Claim](./verification.md). | yes
-`aud` | The DID of the identity you want the user to sign the claims with | no `sub` | The DID of the identity you want the user to sign the claims about | no `callback` | Callback URL for returning the response to a request (may be deprecated in future) | no `rexp` | Requested expiry time in seconds | no
+`aud` | The DID of the identity you want to sign the Verified Claim | no `callback` | Callback URL for returning the response to a request (may be deprecated in future) | no `rexp` | Requested expiry time in seconds | no